mckays630/depmap/reports/BUD23.md

 <h2>Reactome Pathway diagram</h2>
-<a href="https://reactome.org/PathwayBrowser/#/R-HSA-6791226">Major pathway of rRNA processing in the nucleolus and cytosol</a>
+<a href="https://reactome.org/PathwayBrowser/#/R-HSA-6791226" target="_BLANK">Major pathway of rRNA processing in the nucleolus and cytosol</a>